subirvarma/GeneralCognitics/_posts/zeno.md

 Cantor's discoveries pointed to the fact that number of points in an interval is not a good indication of the length of the interval, since intervals of different sizes can have the same number of points (and whose cardinality is equal to c).
 If the number of points in an interval of the continuum cannot be used to characterize it, what is a good indicator of the length of an interval in space or the duration of time?
 This problem was solved a few decades later, around the turn of the 20th century, and the main contributors to it were the French mathematicians Emile Borel and Henri Lebesgue.
 They generalized the notion of the length of an interval, into a quantity that they called measure, so that their work is called Measure Theory.
 The measure of simple open segment $[a,b]$ is simply $a-b$, however they were able to extend this concept to more complex sets.
-In particular they showed that the measure of a de-numeberably infinite collection of segments, is the sum of their individual measures, so that
+In particular they showed that the measure of a de-numerably infinite collection of segments, is the sum of their individual measures, so that

 $$ m(\sum_{i=1}^{\aleph_0} X_i) = \sum_{i=1}^{\aleph_0} m(X_i)  $$